pitfail/pitfail-reports/report1/report1.rst

   league compete against each other.

 OAuth
-  Protocol used for authenticating users and sharing information with Pitfail on their behalf.
+  Protocol used for authenticating users and sharing information with PitFail on their behalf.
 See (http://oauth.net/).

 OpenID